solid/authentication-panel/proposals/HttpSignature.md

 ## Summary

 HttpSig is a simple but very efficient authentication protocol extending [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) RFC by defining &mdash;

- * a `WWW-Authenticate: HttpSig` header the server can return with a 401 or 402 to the client,
+* a `WWW-Authenticate: HttpSig` header for servers to return to the client with a 401 or 402,
- * a `Authorization: HttpSig` method the client can use in response with two optional attributes `webid` and `cert` the first one taking `https` URLs and the second taking `https` or `DID` URLs,
+* an `Authorization: HttpSig` method the client can use in response with two optional attributes `webid` and `cert` (todo) the first one taking `https` URLs and the second taking `https` or `DID` URLs,
 * a requirement to interpret the `keyid` attribute of the `Signature-Input` header defined in [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) as a URI when used with the `WWW-Authenticate: HttpSig` header,
 * the ability to use absolute or relative URLs in both paces mentioned above,
 * allow relative URLs passed by the client to the server to refer to resources on the client using a [P2P Extension to HTTP](https://tools.ietf.org/html/draft-benfield-http2-p2p-02) which would allow authentication over a single HTTP connection.

 ## Signing HTTP Messages

-[Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) is an IETF RFC Draft worked on by the HTTP WG, for signing HTTP messages.
+[Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) is an IETF RFC Draft worked on by the HTTP WG, whose purpose is to allow the signing of HTTP messages, be they requests or responses.
-The work is based on [draft-cavage-http-signature-12](https://tools.ietf.org/html/draft-cavage-http-signatures-12), which evolved and gained adoption since 2013, being tested by a [large number of implementations](https://github.com/w3c-dvcg/http-signatures/issues/1), and this is set to grow by being taken up by the IETF.
+*Signing Messages* is based on [draft-cavage-http-signature-12](https://tools.ietf.org/html/draft-cavage-http-signatures-12), which evolved and gained adoption since 2013, and had a [large number of implementations](https://github.com/w3c-dvcg/http-signatures/issues/1).
+The IETF spec does depart in important ways from the previous work, building on [RFC 8941: Structured Header Fields](https://tools.ietf.org/html/rfc8941#section-4.1.1.2) and dropping the authentication feature which we are adding back here.

-[Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) has the advantages of being very simple and being specified directly at the HTTP layer, bypassing limitations of client authentication at the TLS layer.
-The problems there are caused by  the TLS layer occuring at a lower layer of the communication stack.
-This makes client certificate renegotiatiation difficult and does not allow one to have per-resource authentication.
+*Signing Messages* is a lightweight extension to the HTTP protocol.
+As such, it has full access to the HTTP layer.
+In comparison, TLS client authentication being established before the exchange of HTTP messages, does not have access to that layer.
+As a result, client certificate negotiation in TLS is constrained by the server only being able to list trusted Certificate Authorities.

-With `HttpSig` occurring at the HTTP layer, we can directly work with the rich HTTP metadata such as error codes, `Link` relation headers, ...
-Furthermore the client can easily use different identities on different requests, starting with a very generic identity, and later adding more detailed ones.
-For privacy reasons it would be adviseable to open new connections for identities the client wishes not to be linked.
+Since `HttpSig` is an extension to *Signing Messages* it can directly access HTTP error codes, `Link` relation headers, and other metadata on a message.
+As a result, the client can use published access control policies to select among its credentials and use different identities on different requests.
+For example, a client can start by presenting an adult credential and later one for payment.
+If the client does not wish the server to link those properties, it would, of course, need to open a new connection.
 (Note: all communication here is assumed to run over TLS.)

 The [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) protocol allows a client to authenticate by signing any of several HTTP headers with any one of its private keys.
-In order for the server to verify this signature, it needs to know the matching public key.
+To verify the signature, the server will needs to know the corresponding public key.
-The information about the key must be transmitted by the client to the server, in the form of an opaque string known as a `keyid` (see [§2.4.2 Signature Parameters](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04#section-2.4.2) of the Signing Http Messages spec).
-This string must enable the server to look up the key; how this look-up is done is not specified by that protocol.
+This information is passed in the form of an opaque string known as a `keyid` (see [§2.4.2 Signature Parameters](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04#section-2.4.2)), which enable the server to look up the public key; how this look-up is done is not specified by that protocol.

-The `HttpSig` protocol extension described in this document, allows the `keyid` to be interpreted as a URL.
+The `HttpSig` protocol extension described here requires the `keyid` string to be interpreted as a URL.
+This allows the server to discover the public key by [resolving](https://tools.ietf.org/html/rfc3986#section-5) the `keyid` URL using standards defined for each URI scheme.
-The main use case is to allow the use of an `https` URL identifier ending with a fragment for the `keyid`, but it would also allow other URI schemes such as [DID](https://www.w3.org/TR/did-core/)s.
+ `https` URLs present the advantage of being widely used, but `HttpSig` is open to other schemes such as [DID](https://www.w3.org/TR/did-core/)s.

-By requiring URLs to be used in the `keyid` field,  we make it possible for the server to discover the key by fetching the `keyid Document`, whose URL is given by the [resolved](https://tools.ietf.org/html/rfc3986#section-5) `keyid` URL without the fragment identifier (see [§3 of RFC 3986: Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986?#section-3)).

 ## Extending `Signing HTTP Messages` with URLs

-Here we consider the minimum extension of [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) with `keyid`s that are URLs.
+We first consider the minimal extension of *Signing Messages* with `keyid`'s limited to HTTP urls.
-We then show how this ties into the larger Access Control Protocol used by Solid.
+We then show how this ties into the Access-Control Protocol used by Solid.

 ### The Sequence Diagram